timo-hash/Restaurant-Recommender/README.md

 # Restaurant-Recommender

+### Description

+### Usage

-### Instructions
+### Features

 ### Sample Questions
-What is an expensive restaurant in Sydney? give me some expensive restaurants in Sydney?
+- What is an expensive restaurant in Sydney?
+- give me some expensive restaurants in Sydney?
-give me restaurants in Sydney that are expensive?
+- give me restaurants in Sydney that are expensive?